satyajit5988/SMRestAPIAutomate/README.md

        2) Download allure command line from google > zip file (https://allurereport.org/docs/install-for-windows/)
        3) Manage Jenkins > Tools > At the bottom add Allure and its path from your system

-# Jenkins Troubleshooting - If jenkins is showing error as while starting  -
+# Troubleshooting - If Jenkins is showing error as below while starting  -

 2025-09-09 07:40:50.078+0000 [id=1]     INFO    winstone.Logger#logInternal: Jetty shutdown successfully
 java.io.IOException: Failed to start Jetty